Uttar Pradesh Chief Minister Yogi Adityanath on Thursday made it clear that statue of Lord Ram will soon be built in Ayodhya.

 "Yesterday I visited Ayodhya and I saw that Diwali there is not celebrated with zeal.
 People from across the world know Ayodhya because of its association with Lord Rama.
 People residing in Ayodhya now want to celebrate this festival with grandness and elegance," he said.
 He also added that the state government officials along with devotees together entered Guinness Book of World Records by litting as many as 3 lakh earthen oil lamps.

-On Tuesday, the Uttar Pradesh Chief Minister also announced various developmental projects including the construction of a medical college in Ayodhya, which would be named after Dashrath, father of Lord Ram.
+Yesterday, the Uttar Pradesh Chief Minister also announced various developmental projects including the construction of a medical college in Ayodhya, which would be named after Dashrath, father of Lord Ram.
 He also added that an airport would also be constructed here, which would be named after Lord Ram.